ofrohn/d3-celestial/readme.md

 }
 ```

-However you add the data, as long as the receive the same class name - 'snr' in the examples above - the display method is the same, as shown below.
+However you add the data, as long as they receive the same class name - 'snr' in the examples above - the display method is the same, as shown below.
+With point data we can't rely on the map function to do all the work, we need to paint on the canvas step by step.
+First, check if the point is currently displayed (clip), then get the location (mapProjection), size (whatever scaling formula you like) and styling.

+Now we are ready to throw pixels at the canvas: set the styles (fill color, stroke color & width), followed by whatever canvas commands are requiered to draw the object shape, here a filled circle outline.
+And then the same for the adjacent object name offset by the previously calculated radius.

 ```js
 redraw: function() {